The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 ### Global Routing

-#### FastRoute
-FastRoute is an open-source global router originally derived from Iowa State University FastRoute4.1.

 The global router analyzes available routing resources and automatically allocates them to avoid any  H/V  overflow violations for optimal routing.
 It generates a congestion report for GCells showing total resources, demand,